BHARGAV-S-git-hub/Travel-Companion-app/README.md

 * Tourist attractions, hotels, restaurants, and shopping centers
 * Live news with category filtering
 * Tour planner with route and place suggestions
-* Trip management (My Trips) with itinerary creation
+* Trip management with itinerary creation and note taking

 ## Technologies Used